 Recent evidence suggests, in fact, that people who dive into rebound relationships get over their ex-partner more quickly and feel more confident in their date-ability (Brumbaugh & Fraley, 2014).
 This evidence builds nicely on research showing that individuals with high attachment anxiety are better able to sever their emotional attachment to an ex-partner when they start a new relationship (Spielmann, MacDonald, & Wilson, 2009).

-If the goal is to move on, it seems, starting something new can help.
+If the goal is to move on, it seems that starting something new can help.

 Brumbaugh and Fraley (2014) also discovered that less time between a break-up and a new relationship generally predicts greater well-being, higher self-esteem, and more respect for a new partner.
 Further, contrary to what many people might predict, having less time between a break-up and a new relationship is linked to attachment security—which refers to habits of trusting, comfort with intimacy, and feelings of safety in relationships.
 Individuals who tend to be emotionally stable were actually more likely to have a shorter amount of time between a relationship’s end and a new one’s beginning.

 In sum, we have quite a few empirically supported pros and only a handful of cons to the formation of rebound relationships.
 Yes, people who want revenge on their ex-partners also tend to form new relationships more quickly, and the more quickly individuals begin relationships, the more they compare their new partners with their exes (Brumbaugh & Fraley, 2014).
 But this doesn’t take away from the evidence that individuals are recovering more quickly from their emotional distress by participating in something new.

 Further, evidence on the stability of marriages that occur after the dissolution of a previous marriage showed no evidence of a "rebound effect" (Wolfinger, 2007).
 That’s right: Subsequent relationship success (does your rebound relationship last?) was not a function of whether the relationship was formed as a rebound or not.